nsk1207/fastpages_nathan/_posts/2023-01-24-techlessons.md

 1) Does the owner of the computer think this was intentional?

 After watching the video and observing the owner’s reaction, the owner definitely believes that this was intentional.
-This is seen by how he explains to the viewers what he has tried to do and how he even asks his co-worker (who is white) to try it out herself.
-He seems very shocked that while nothing happens when he is in front of the camera, when the co-worker comes into view, everything works as it should and only stops when he gets into clear view of the camera.
-Although at first glance it may look like that the creators of this product intentionally did this, I personally don’t believe that this was done on purpose and was simply a designing and testing error on their part.
+This is seen by how he explains to the viewers what he has tried to do and how he even asks his white co-worker to try it out herself.
+He seems in awe that nothing happens when his face is on the screen opposed to his co worker.
+Although at first glance it may look like that the creators of this product intentionally did this, I personally don’t believe that this was done intentially but that it was just a testing error.

 2) How do you think this happened?

-While this computer may have been tested on/had trial runs, most of the tests were likely conducted with white subjects or people who have lighter skin.
-Because of how limited the diversity of the test subjects were, this could have caused the computer to be “confused” or to not do anything whenever the owner (who has darker skin) came into the camera’s view.
-One way that this could have been avoided would be to also test the computer on people with darker skin/different color schemes, as this way, the creators of the computer can make any adjustments accordingly before officially releasing it to the market where everyone can use it without an issue.
+I think most of the tests were done with white or lighter skin people opposed to darker people and this ultimtely lead to not testing the darker skinned people.
+One way this can be fixed is testing people of many different skin tones and that way, the creators can adjust or change things before releasing it so that it works for everyone.

 3) Is this harmful?
 Was it intended to be harmful or exclude?
 Should it be corrected?